syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/events.md

 # Events

-This section describes the stepper events that will be triggered when an appropriate actions are performed.
-The following events are available in the stepper control.
+This section describes the Stepper events that will be triggered when an appropriate actions are performed.
+The following events are available in the Stepper control.

 ## Created

-The [Created](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Created) event is triggered when the Stepper control is initially created.
+The Stepper control triggers the [Created](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Created) event when the control rendering is completed.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}